cockroachdb/docs/src/current/cockroachcloud/troubleshooting-page.md

 <h4>Solution</h4>

 CockroachDB {{ site.data.products.cloud }} connections can occasionally become invalid due to upgrades, restarts, or other disruptions.
-Your application should use a [pool of persistent connections]({% link {{site.current_cloud_version}}/connection-pooling.md %}) and connection retry logic to ensure that connections remain current.
+Your application should use a [pool of persistent connections]({% link {{site.current_cloud_version}}/connection-pooling.md %}) and [mitigate connection disruptions]({% link cockroachcloud/production-checklist.md %}#sql-connection-handling) to ensure that connections remain current.
 See the [Production Checklist]({% link cockroachcloud/production-checklist.md %}) for more information.

 ## Security errors